24/7 Mobile Crisis Response 1-833-710-6477

 • Work with school district leaders, student council, school boards/committee, and city officials to review and update policies related to suspension

-• Explore potential diversion programs/referrals?
+• Explore potential diversion programs/referrals

 • Work with local authorities and youth to assist and implement compliance checks